abhirampai/rails_admin/README.md

 ```bash
 $ gem install rails_admin
 ```

+This engine uses ransack so please configure ransack in the host application.

+refer [ransack](https://github.com/activerecord-hackery/ransack) to setup the same.
 ## Contributing
 You can contribute by raising pr's directly or by forking this repo.